Esri/serlio/README.md

 ## Quick Start
 1. Use CityEngine to [export a Rule Package](https://doc.arcgis.com/en/cityengine/latest/help/help-rule-package.htm) (RPK).
-1. In Maya, select a mesh and use the `Serlio` menu to assign the RPK.
-This will run the rules for each face in the mesh.
-1. Use the Hypergraph to navigate to the "serlio" node where you can edit the rule parameters.
-1. To create materials, apply one of the two commands in the serlio menu on the generated model.
-Please note the the two material systems are mutually exclusive at this point.

 1. Acquire the Serlio binaries, either:
     * ... download the [desired release](https://github.com/Esri/serlio/releases)
     (on linux you still need to manually [install the local build](#linux-2))
     * ... or [build](#build-instructions) them yourself, which will result in an `install` directory
-1. Start Maya (Note: you may want to start maya from a shell to see the serlio log output).
+1. Start Maya (Note: you may want to start maya from a shell to see the Serlio log output).
-1. Open the plugin manager: Windows -> Settings/Preferences -> Plug-in Manager
+1. Open the plugin manager: "Windows" > "Settings/Preferences" > "Plug-in Manager"
 1. Enable `serlio.so` / `serlio.mll`
 1. The plugin should load and a new menu item `Serlio` should appear in Maya.
+1. In Maya, select a mesh and use the `Serlio` menu to assign the RPK.
+This will run the rules for each face in the mesh.
+1. Make sure the geometry is still selected and go to the `serlio` tab in the Attribute editor.
+Here you can edit the rule parameters.
+1. To create materials, apply one of the two commands in the `Serlio` menu on the generated model.
+Please note the the two material systems are mutually exclusive at this point.

 ## Table of Contents